Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Best One Day in Seoul Itineraries (+ Hour Breakdown)

-Plus, additional Seoul itineraries depending on your interest (shopping, history, kpop, kdramas) as well as more things to do in Seoul at night if you have more time.
+Plus, additional Seoul itineraries depending on your interest (shopping, history, kpop, kdramas).

 If you’re new to South Korea, read my essential Korea travel tips.